-This advantage was why the U.S. Treasury bought shares of preferred stocks in the banks as part of the Troubled Asset Relief Program.
+This advantage was why the U.S. Treasury bought shares of preferred stocks in the banks as part of the Troubled Asset Relief Program (TARP).
 It capitalized the banks so they wouldn't go bankrupt.
 At the same time, the Treasury wanted to protect the government.
-Taxpayers would get paid back before the common shareholders if the banks defaulted at all.
+Taxpayers would get paid back before the common shareholders if the banks were to default at all.